 Artificial intelligence is a powerful type of software that has a large number of uses in nearly every industry.
-This is especially true regarding the banking sector, as it comes with plenty of utility that can help optimize certain processes.
+This is especially true in the banking sector, as it comes with plenty of utility that can help optimize certain processes.

 1. AI In Banking Customer Care